reyes2981/spring/README.md

 # Project Challenges

 1. Adding authentication/authorization - Initially, one of my goals, was to add these functionalities using JWT tokens.
 When I would look for a user in the DB I would get an error that stated the object I was trying to view was null.
-I did research on Google/StackOverFlow and then my classmates on Slack.
+I did research on Google/StackOverFlow and then asked my classmates on Slack.
 I was steered in the right direction and attempted to implement UserDetails and UserDetailsService but it was still not working.
+I decided I would not implement JWT tokens and would instead build out the interface for an admin user.
-2. Not a fan of Postman interface - I ended up using Swagger UI
+3. Not a fan of Postman interface - I ended up using Swagger UI

 # DEPENDENCIES USED